saadfareed/mixedlanguage-summarization/README.md

 # Text Summarization for Urdu and English mixed language

 This project implements a text summarization algorithm for mixed languages, specifically Urdu and English.
-The algorithm includes POS tagging and TF-IDF calculation.

 ## Requirements
 - Python 3.x